TrshPuppy/TrshPuppy.github.io/README.md

 See original project requirements/specifications from the Odin Project here: https://www.theodinproject.com/lessons/foundations-landing-page
 Original repository here: https://github.com/TrshPuppy/odin-landing-page

-#### All of the files/directories including pixelart and photos in this repository are my own and belong to me (except for the twitter and github logos of course).
+#### All of the files/directories including pixelart and photos in this repository are my own and belong to me (except for the Twitter/GitHub/Youtube/etc. logos of course).
 Please respect the work I've put into this and the included pixelart.
 If you want to copy/paste/use anything please ask <3.